10/10 Mike Parker visits Ambridge, home of the Archers, to explore maps of the imagination.

 8/10 Mike Parker asks if Ordnance Survey can maintain its hold on the national topography.

-7/10 Mike Parker visits a Cold War military site that was once a blank space on an OS map.
+7/10 Mike Parker visits a Cold War military site that was once a blank space on a map.

 6/10 Cartographers always have to keep one eye on the map and one on new territorial disputes.